Italian

 NAATI Certification

-NAATI-certified Italian translators and interpreters are available in Australia, though the pool is smaller than for newer community languages.
-Interpreters with specialisation in medical and aged care contexts are particularly valuable given the demographic profile of the community.
+NAATI-certified Italian translators are available in Australia, though the pool is ageing alongside the community.
+Translators with specialisation in medical and aged care contexts are particularly valuable given the community's demographic profile.